suncoast-devs/handbook/lessons/misc-quick-reference/js-command-line.md

 title: JavaScript on the Command Line
 ---

-You can run non-browser specific JavaScript code from the command-line using the `node` runtime.
+You can run non-browser-specific JavaScript code from the command line using the `node` runtime.

 ## Running `node` to interactively run JavaScript

-If you simply run `node` at the command line you will be in a REPL (`Read Evaluate Print Loop`) and you can type JavaScript code that is evaluated as you type.
+If you simply run `node` at the command line, you will be in a REPL (`Read Evaluate Print Loop`), and you can type JavaScript code that is evaluated as you type.
 This is much like the `Console` tab in your browser's developers tools.